-The research carried out by the Processing & Agroresources unit mainly concerns the food and non-food valorization of agro-resources.
+The research carried out by the Transformations & Agroresources unit mainly concerns the food and non-food valorization of agro-resources.

 - The PETALES team will focus on characterizing agro-resources during their transformation and the impact of these transformations on intestinal homeostasis following early exposure.